EspectroRebelde/PFG_DanielMunoz_UnityECSvsObjects/readme.md

+This project is part of my (Daniel Muñoz) final degree project for the videogame degree at San Jorge University.

-This project is divided into a few sections that were developed over time.
+It is divided into a few sections that were developed over time.

 The main sections are: